03-08-2022 03:15 PM - edited 11-14-2024 05:09 PM

 Another way to speed up your dashboards is to make sure that the individual Insights on each dashboard are optimized.
 Above, we mentioned that applying Insight filters is one way to reduce the amount of data an Insight returns.
 Following are a couple of other suggestions that will help with speeding up specific Insights.

 Depending on how you define joins in your schemas, it is possible that Incorta may have several different join paths to choose from as it goes after data in an Insight.
-Incorta may not always choose the best path but you have the ability to define a Base Table in your Insight to force Incorta to use the most efficient join path for that specific particular measure.
+Incorta may not always choose the best path, but you have the ability to define a Base Table in your Insight to force Incorta to use the most efficient join path for that specific particular measure.

 As you are building your Insights, use the Query Plan Viewer to review the query plan for each of your measures.
 If you identify a measure with an inefficient query plan, you can specify a base table to remedy the inefficiency.
 See Docs for instructions on how to set base tables for your measures.
 Once you have set a base table for the measure, use the Query Plan Viewer again to verify that the query plan looks right.